p4r4xor/ctf-writeups/picoCTF-2019/Forensics/So-Meta/README.md

 __Solution__

 The hints leads you to find metadata in the given picture. exiftool does the job.
 ```
-$exiftool pico_img.png
+$ exiftool pico_img.png
 ExifTool Version Number         : 11.70
 File Name                       : pico_img.png
 Directory                       : .